tmar64/gender-ethnicity-prediction-w-ML/README.md

 ###

-## Training model for ethnicity prediction...
+## Building and training model for ethnicity prediction...
 ```ruby
 # time to train model for ethnicity prediction...
 y = df['ethnicity']